ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ![](img/field_type_overview.png)

-On the top layer, the Field Type needs to provide conversion from and to a simple PHP hash value to support the REST API.
+On the top layer, the Field Type needs to provide conversion from and to a simple PHP hash value to support the **REST API**.
 The generated hash value may only consist of scalar values and hashes.
 It must not contain objects or arrays with numerical indexes that aren't sequential and/or don't start with zero.

-Below that, the Field Type must support the Public API implementation (aka Business Layer), regarding:
+Below that, the Field Type must support the **Public API** implementation (aka Business Layer), regarding:

--   Settings definition for FieldDefinitions
+-   Settings definition for `FieldDefinition`
 -   Value creation and validation
 -   Communication with the Persistence SPI

-On the bottom level, a Field Type can additionally hook into the Persistence SPI, in order to store data from a FieldValue in an external service.
+On the bottom level, a Field Type can additionally hook into the **Persistence SPI**, in order to store data from a `FieldValue` in an external service.
 Note that all non-standard eZ Publish database tables (e.g. `ezurl`) are also considered "external storage" from now on.

 The following sequence diagram visualizes the process of creating a new `Content` across all layers, especially focused on the interaction with a `FieldType`.

 ![](img/create_content_sequence.png)

-In the next lines/pages, this document explains how to implement a custom Field Type based on the SPI and what is expected from it.
-As a code example, please refer to the Url FieldType, which has been implemented as a reference.
+In the next paragraphs, this document explains how to implement a custom Field Type based on the SPI and what is expected from it.
+As a code example, please refer to the Url Field Type, which has been implemented as a reference.

 ## Public API interaction

 The interaction with the Public API is done through the interface `eZ\Publish\SPI\FieldType\FieldType`.
 A custom Field Type must provide an implementation of this interface.
 In addition, it is considered best practice to provide a value object class for storing the custom field value provided by the Field Type.

-### FieldDefinition handling
+### Field Definition handling

 In order to make use of a custom Field Type, the user must apply it in a `eZ\Publish\API\Repository\Values\ContentType\FieldDefinition` of a custom Content Type.
 The user may in addition provide settings for the Field Type and a validator configuration.
 Since the Public API cannot know anything about these, their handling is delegated to the Field Type itself through the following methods: